lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 ![Terrain block variables](terrain_block_variables_n.png)

 With all that information we are able to calculate the positions of the vertices of the triangles contained in the cell.
-How we can do this ?
+How we can do this?
 Let’s examine the triangles that form a single cell.

 ![Cell](cell.png)

 You can see that the cell is divided by a diagonal that separates the two triangles.
-The way to determine  the triangle associated to the current position, is by checking if the $$z$$ coordinate is above or below that diagonal.
+To determine which is the triangle associated to the current position, we check if the $$z$$ coordinate is above or below that diagonal.
 In our case, if current position $$z$$ value is less than the $$z$$ value of the diagonal setting the $$x$$ value to the $$x$$ value of current position we are in T1.
 If it's greater than that we are in T2.

 We can determine that by calculating the line equation that matches the diagonal.

 If you remember your school math classes, the equation of a line that passes from two points (in 2D) is:

-$$y-y1=m\cdot(x-x1)$$
+$$y-y1=m\cdot(x-x1),$$

-Where m is the line slope, that is, how much the height changes when moving through the $$x$$ axis.
+where m is the line slope, that is, how much the height changes when moving through the $$x$$ axis.
 Note that, in our case, the $$y$$ coordinates are the $$z$$ ones.
-Also note, that we are using 2D coordinates because we are not calculating heights here.
+Also note that we are using 2D coordinates because we are not calculating heights here.
 We just want to select the proper triangle and to do that $$x$$ an $$z$$ coordinates are enough.
 So, in our case the line equation should be rewritten like this.

 $$z-z1=m\cdot(z-z1)$$

-The slope can be calculate in the following way:
+The slope can be calculated in the following way:

 $$m=\frac{z1-z2}{x1-x2}$$